-Emily Moore, BA and Langan Denhard
+Emily Moore and Langan Denhard

 Defibrillators are medical devices that treat irregular heartbeats and can prevent sudden cardiac arrest.
 The 79,000 Americans who were implanted with the Riata or Riata ST Silicone implantable cardioverter-defibrillator (ICD) leads made by St. Jude Medical are left wondering what to do now that the FDA recalled the device in December 2011.
 This recall was announced a year after the company stopped their sales of the product.

 An implantable cardioverter-defibrillator (ICD) is a small electrical device implanted in the chest or abdomen to help treat irregular heartbeats, some of which can cause sudden cardiac arrest.
 When a person with an ICD experiences an irregular heartbeat, the device will provide an electrical current to “reset” the heart back to a normal rhythm.

 St. Jude Medical now reports that the insulation tubing around the conducting wires may wear down when implanted into the body and the wires may poke out of the tubing.
 With the exposed wires poking through, they may not be able to carry the necessary electrical charge to reset the heart, or alternatively might shock the heart unnecessarily.
 As a result of this dangerous device failure, the FDA initiated a Class 1 (high risk) recall, which means that the implant can cause death or serious injury.

 It is unknown if all the Riata or Riata ST implants have this defect, or what impact the defect will have on the safety or effectiveness of the ICD.
 The manufacturer claims that less than 1% of the devices have exposed conducting wires and that 85% of the devices with the exposed conducting wires do not seem to cause electrical problems.